UDC-GAC/gem5McPATparse/README.md

-0# gem5ToMcPAT
+# gem5ToMcPAT v0.1
-**[IN DEVELOPMENT]** An attempt to adapt [gem5](http://gem5.org/Main_Page) output to [McPAT](http://www.hpl.hp.com/research/mcpat/) input.
+An attempt to adapt [gem5](http://gem5.org/Main_Page) output to [McPAT](http://www.hpl.hp.com/research/mcpat/) input.
 This version is implemented in Bison, Flex and C/C++.
 It also uses the library [RapidXML](http://rapidxml.sourceforge.net/) for C++.
 Based on Fernando Endo's notes *[1]*, this parser extracts the parameters and statistics from the output of gem5, 'config.ini' and 'stats.txt', and fills the equivalent fields in a XML based on 'template.xml'.

-## Installation
+## Compilation
-To install this version:
+To compile this version:

-    make install
+    make

 ## Running the parser
 To run the parser and generate 'output.xml':